AkshayTheBest/Essence-OS/README.md

 Post Link : https://www.ntlite.com/community/index.php?threads/essence-os-is-it-legal.4749/

-# Features And Info
+# Information

-For Info about the OS, check out my website (its http because its a free domain) : http://essenceos.unaux.com/ It will have all the overview, performance, benchmarks, files deleted, download links, version history and changelog, etc...
+For Info about the OS, check out my website (its http because its a free domain) : http://essenceos.unaux.com/

+It will have all the overview, performance, benchmarks, files deleted, download links, version history and changelog, etc...
 So why not have it a look :)

 # Thank You!

+OS - Windows 10 & 11
+From - Microsoft

-Made By Akshay The Best
+Creator of this OS - Akshay The Best
 YouTube - @AkshayTheBest